Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 ## **Runnng the Test of the Tests**

-To run the TDD for assignment 9, run `npm run lesson9TDD` .
-You should get test failures.
-Mock versions of some of your JavaScript files are used, with intentionally introduced bugs.
+To run the TDD for assignment 9, run `npm run lesson9TDD`.
+Mock versions of some of your JavaScript files are used, with intentionally introduced bugs.  **If your tests are correct, you will see test failures, because of the intentional bugs.** So, instead of looking for test failures, see the report at the end.
 On completion, you should see whether your tests found all the bugs.
 This is not a complete test of your tests.
 The report at the end will show whether your tests gave the expected results.

 ## **Submit Your Assignment on GitHub**